finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 // App.js
 import loadable from '@loadable/component';

-// Before using code splitting import Home from './Home';
+// Before using code splitting (You can delete this) import Home from './Home';
 // After, and notice that we're using dynamic import syntax const Home = loadable(() => import('./Home'));